 The most dangerous roads in Annerley

-24 crash black spots in Annerley over the last 10 years, ranked by the number of people injured.
+23 crash black spots in Annerley over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Annerley ranks #19 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.